 With that means you are able to play the game 1 million times on

 average before the EEPROM fails.
-So no need for battery at all.

 The new ColecoVision Super Game